Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Diagrammatic models

+which is isomorphic to the filtration assigning $0$ to the singletons, $2$ to the tuples and $3$ to the triplet in $X$ (see \textit{Prop.~\ref{thm:equivalencetwo}}).
+Furthermore, comparing it to \textit{Ex.~\ref{ex:facegramNotCliquegram}}, we can see we cannot model it as a cliquegram and thus the facegram is a more general construction. \end{example}

 Note also that treegrams over $X$ are special cases of facegrams over $X$.
+In fact, we show that treegrams -when viewed as facegrams- are precisely the join-irreducible facegrams.
+We can now connect the facegram with the PNRP, in particular we specify what the join-irreducible facegrams are.

-In fact, we have the following characterization of treegrams inside the lattice of facegrams. \begin{proposition} A facegram over $X$ is join-irreducible if and only if it is a treegram over $X$.
+\begin{theorem} A facegram over $X$ is join-irreducible if and only if it is a treegram over $X$.
 In particular, treegrams are join-dense in the lattice of facegrams.
-By Rem.~\ref{rem:PNRP}, if we use the facegram as a model of phylogenetic reconstruction, then in this setting the PNRP will admit a solution. \end{proposition} \begin{proof} ($\Leftarrow$) Because in every treegram over $X$ all the taxa in the end are joined to form a single block, each $x\in X$ appears as a leaf in the treegram, so we can restrict to dendrograms.
-Our claim is equivalent to check that dendrograms over $X$ are join-irreducible in the sublattice of face sets with vertex set exactly equal to $X$: Let $C_X$ be a dendrogram, i.e.~$C_X:(\R,\leq)\to\mathbf{Part}(X)$.
+By Rem.~\ref{rem:PNRP}, if we use the facegram as a model of phylogenetic reconstruction, then in this setting the PNRP will admit a solution. \end{theorem}

+\begin{proof} ($\Leftarrow$) Because in every treegram over $X$ all the taxa in the end are joined to form a single block, each $x\in X$ appears as a leaf in the treegram, so we can restrict to dendrograms.
+Our claim is equivalent to check that dendrograms over $X$ are join-irreducible in the sublattice of face sets with vertex set exactly equal to $X$: Let $\C _X$ be a dendrogram, i.e.~$\C _X:(\R,\leq)\to\mathbf{Part}(X)$.
 To show that claim above, it suffices to check it pointwisely.
-Indeed, at each time $t\in\R$, the face-set $C_X(t)$ is a partition of $X$ and thus a face-set of vertex set equal to $X$.
-If the face-set is not join-irreducible in the lattice of face-sets with vertex set $X$, there would be two other face-sets $C'_X,C''_X$ such that $C_X(t)=C'_X(t)\vee C''_X(t)$ with $C'_X(t),C''_X(t)\neq C_X(t)$, and each with vertex set equal to $X$.
-Since $C_X(t)$ is a partition of $X$, then each of those face-sets should also be a strict partition refinement of $C_X(t)$ with the same vertex set $X$.
-That means that if $S_X,S'_X,S'_X$ are the simplicial complexes generated by those face-sets, respectively, then $S_X=S'_X\cup S''_X$ while both $S'_X,S''_X$ would be strict subcomplexes of $S_X$.
-So, the maximal faces of $S'_X$ and the ones for $S''_X$ are strictly contained in the maximal faces of their union $S_X$, and so is their union.
-That implies that $S'_X\cup S''_X$ is strict subcomplex of $S_X$, which is clearly a contradiction.
-Hence, the partition $C_X(t)$, viewed as a face-set with vertex set $X$ is indeed join-irreducible in the lattice of face-sets with vertex set equal to $X$.
+Indeed, at each time $t\in\R$, the face-set $\C _X(t)$ is a partition of $X$ and thus a face-set of vertex set equal to $X$.
+If the face-set is not join-irreducible in the lattice of face-sets with vertex set $X$, there would be two other face-sets $\C '_X,\C ''_X$ such that $\C _X(t)=\C '_X(t)\vee \C ''_X(t)$ with $\C '_X(t),\C ''_X(t)\neq \C _X(t)$, and each with vertex set equal to $X$.
+That means that if $\S_X,\S'_X,\S''_X$ are the simplicial complexes generated by those face-sets, respectively, then $\S_X=S'_X\cup S''_X$ while both $\S'_X$, $\S''_X$ would be strict subcomplexes of $\S_X$.
+So, the maximal faces of $S'_X$ and the ones for $\S''_X$ are strictly contained in the maximal faces of their union $\S_X$, and so is their union.
+That implies that $\S'_X\cup \S''_X$ is a strict subcomplex of $\S_X$, which is clearly a contradiction.
+Hence, the partition $\C _X(t)$, viewed as a face-set with vertex set $X$ is indeed join-irreducible in the lattice of face-sets with vertex set equal to $X$.